Riazudeen007/Personal-Assistant-Chatbot/Assistant/README.txt

 2. Install every package using command, (pip install packagename)
 3. Now just open the GUIASSISTANT.py file to run

-note : type your mail id and password in .env file before running the python file.
+note : save your mail id and password in .env file before running the python file.